AliciaAPerez/Death_Analytics_using_CDC_Data_with_Machine_Learning/README.md

 8) E149: Diabetes
 9) G20: Parkinson's Disease
 10) X44: Accidental Poisoning By and Exposure to Drugs and Other Biological Substances

+Keras was used to make the machine learning model.
+It was converted into a tensorflowjs file to be used in javascript to be brought to the website.
+After the data had been cleaned up and ready to be put into the model, there were 962411 rows of data.
+721808 were used for training and 240603 for testing.

+The final model used layers